wilsonwang371/pyalgotrade/README.md

 The following graph shows how the components interconnect to each other.

+### Key components

+*  Task: a normal task which can generate data and send to rabbitmq.
+(Retiring and we are going to convert them to Plugin task plugins)
+*  Plugin task: plugin task can load a plugin to either process incoming data or generate data or both.
-Data Agent: download data and send data to message queue.
+*  Strategyd: read incoming data and send it to a live strategy state machine.
-Data Processing: get data from message queue and produce data and send newly generated data to message queue.
-Strategyd: this is the actual logic for realtime strategy processing.

 ```